-17. A lot contains 50 defective and 50 non-defective bulbs.
-Two bulbs are drawn at random one at a time with replacement.
-The events A, B and C are defined as the first bulb is defective, the second bulb is non-defective, the two bulbs are both defective or non-defective, respectively.
-Then,
+17. A lot contains 50 defective and 50 non-defectivebulbs.
+Two bulbs are drawn at random one at a time withreplacementevents A, and as first bul.
+The B C are defined theis defective, the second bulb is non-defective, the two banboth defective or non-defective, respectively.
+Then,(a) A, B and C are pairwise independent(b) A, B and C are pairwise not independent(c) A, B and C are independent(d) None of the above